Let’s do this better. Speaking at the hospital.

 “After the final push and my daughter entered the world, she was carried to the warmer and the nurse practitioner yelled, “This baby has Down syndrome, get her to the NICU immediately.”

+That is how she found out the news.
+She later explained to me that they were treated like they had the plague for the remainder of their stay in the hospital.
 Unfortunately, this is all too common among families and we find we bond over the experience.
 Can you imagine this being your birth story?
 What emotional state would you be in?
 How much of this experience affects the ability to accept their child and this new journey?

 I continued sharing that even though the diagnosis was delivered to us in such a traumatic way, we had a few significant people that came in shortly after Jack’s birth and helped us take our first few steps on this new path.
 Because of these nurses, the love and prayers from our family and friends, along with the deep longing to change families’ experiences, I accepted the opportunity to share our story at a staff meeting at the hospital.